ballerina-platform/module-ballerina-ftp/examples/covid19-stat-publisher/README.md

 ## Overview

 This guide explains how to listen to remotely located files, receive them, process, and publish their content to a RabbitMQ queue using Ballerina.
-This example explains how to write a simple file listener using FTP and fetch files using an FTP client.
+This example explains how to write a simple file listener using FTP, fetch files using an FTP client, process, and publish them to a RabbitMQ queue.
 The figure below illustrates the high-level design diagram of the system.

 <div align="center"><img src="covid19-stat-publisher.jpg" alt="Publishing COVID-19 Statistics to RabbitMQ" width="500"/></div>